 Now the story has a couple of other through lines that carried through the Richmond years:

 - …which was finally reaching my lifelong goal of making it in radio.
 In 2003, a friend who I’d actually helped get her start in radio (I’ve told that story before…) left that position and (according to the program director who hired me) told him about me.
 I got an audition, then a 2-hour Sunday show on 90s-hits station Star 107, then (after it flipped to oldies as Oldies 107.3 — it’s now 107.3 BBT) would spend seven years doing weekends and, occasionally, nights or middays before coming off the air in 2010.
-Even after two ownership changes over the last decade, I still work there, doing VCU and Richmond basketball production and off-air work, until the spring of 2016.
+Even after two ownership changes over the last decade, I worked there, doing VCU and Richmond basketball production and off-air work, until the spring of 2016.
 I then followed VCU to iHeartMedia Richmond, which became Entercom Richmond in December 2017.
 Now I do production for VCU basketball, Richmond Flying Squirrels and Washington Nationals baseball, and the occasional NASCAR race there.

 - It was also during this time that I wound up at CSz Richmond and ComedySportz.
 Now this blog pretty much STARTED at ComedySportz, so I am not retelling that story here — go back and read the entries starting in July 2005.
 I should note that I am no longer as much of a brat about the whole thing as I was then — it took a while, but I did realize that no matter what provocation I felt, I was supposed to be an adult, and failed to be one.
 So it was more my fault than anyone else’s.
 The problem is that I never thought I’d go back to the improv community — so when I started going to shows again in 2009, the ashes from the bridges I’ve burned remained in the air (and are still there).
 Those folks in Richmond’s improv community who were around ComedySportz in 2005 seem wary of me… not that I blame them… and I don’t know that I’ll ever fully regain their trust.